willyecomsoft/multi-model-rag/README.md

 <br><br>

 All good!
 You'll see the empty-ish screen below since we haven't created the data structure.
-Replacing variables "EE_HOSTNAME" with your VM hostname, "CB_USERNAME" and "CB_PASSWORD" with the credentials you just created, execute the following REST calls to create the data structures we'll use.
+Now, execute the following REST calls to create the data structures we'll use, replacing variables "EE_HOSTNAME" with your VM hostname, "CB_USERNAME" and "CB_PASSWORD" with the credentials you just created,

 ```
 **1. create "data" bucket, with quota of RAM@ 10,000MB, and flushing enabled**